MADGE \ DART

 Herbert Dart somewhere on

-A year previous, at the time of the census of 1901, Herbert's mother Maria was still living living in Weston-super-Mare working a a charwoman.
+Meanwhile back in the UK for the census of 1901, Herbert's mother Maria was still living living in Weston-super-Mare working a a charwoman.
 It would seem that only her youngest daughter Emmily was still living with her.

 1901 Census (2nd April) Weston-super-Mare RG13/2325 Folio 80 Book 17 Page 27